e271828e/Flight.jl/docs/notes/design/framework_design.md

 on the divergent one at its first execution.
 (Type-unstable-but-conformant code pays nanoseconds on top of the dynamic dispatch it already bought.)

-**Exact type match — no convert-on-write.** Field-assignment `convert` semantics are rejected: a branch that drops its partials (an intermediate pinned to `Float64`) would be silently converted `Float64 → Dual` as a constant with zero partials — a wrong Jacobian with no error anywhere.
-Exact match turns precisely this bug into an immediate located failure; and once non-nominal activations demand strictness, nominal must too (`Int` sloppiness passing at `Float64` but detonating under `Dual` would make "it runs" activity-dependent).
-The error can afford to be didactic: "field `M_shaft`: expected `Float64`, got `Int64` — return `zero(x.ω)`, not `0`".
+**Exact match at nominal; embed-accept at parametrized leaves (v0.20).** At the nominal activation — the only one that ever runs in real time — the check is unchanged: exact type match, no convert-on-write, one baked `isa` that folds away (`Int` sloppiness must fail at `Float64`, not lurk until a `Dual` activation makes "it runs" activity-dependent).
+The error can afford to be
+didactic: "field `M_shaft`: expected `Float64`, got `Int64` — return
+`zero(x.ω)`, not `0`".
+Under a non-nominal activation, a parametrized leaf accepts exactly two types: the activation scalar (the fast path — the baked `isa` unchanged) or `Float64`, which the executor **embeds** as a zero-partial constant (`convert` through the leaf; struct-valued ports use the standard cross-eltype constructor, a missing one failing loudly with both types named).
+Nothing else is accepted.
+The embedding is exact, not
+lenient: promotion is airtight and there is no lossy `Dual → Float64` cast, so a `Float64` observed at a parametrized leaf means no `Dual` entered its computation — its true derivative along every seeded direction is zero, which is precisely what the embedded constant says.
+This scopes v0.8's blanket convert-on-write rejection to the nominal check (row 53 amended): the bug that rejection guarded against — silently zeroed partials — cannot arise from honest code, because accidental `Float64`s from `Dual` operands are impossible (`MethodError` at the operation site).
+The residual is **deliberate stripping** (`ForwardDiff.value`): a stated intent to discard partials, producing a silent zero in the Jacobian — the stop-gradient idiom, occasionally legitimate (deliberately frozen couplings, opaque non-Julia wrappers), invisible to the schema, and equally invisible to the old exact-match rule when applied mid-expression, so nothing is lost against the status quo.
+Schema-visible freezing is a recorded door (§16.10).

 **Uniform across all probed functions.** `f` checks against the state field set at the activation's `T` (§9.1's structural derivative completeness made